-1. OUTSTANDING NEWS AGENCY:

-Awarded to the news agency with the overall highest total score.
-(Based on the total points of each delegate in the relevant agency for their individual articles and group article)

-- By the end of the conference, you would have written a minimum of the following articles: - The Press Statement (Graded, Applicable for awards) - Article I (Practice Debate Day I) (Graded, not applicable for awards) - Article II/III (Conference Day I/Day II) (Graded, Applicable for awards)
+- 1. OUTSTANDING NEWS AGENCY: Awarded to the news agency with the overall highest total score.
+(Based on the total points of each delegate in the relevant agency for their individual articles and group article) - By the end of the conference, you would have written a minimum of the following articles: - The Press Statement (Graded, Applicable for awards) - Article I (Conference Day) (Graded, Applicable for awards)